lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	> ````

 1. Go back to the Azure portal and check if the storage provisioning is complete. **Take note of the storage account name and key values from the settings pane**.
+2. > **Note:** You will use the storage key in several steps during this lab.
+It is recommended to copy this to a text file and save in a readily accessible location (ie Desktop).

 	![Getting account name and key](Images/setup-storage-key.png?raw=true "Getting account name and key")

 	_Getting account name and key_

-1. Open **Azure Storage Explorer** or the tool of your preference and connect to the new storage account using the account name and key from the previous step.
-In _Azure Storage Explorer_, right-click on **Storage Accounts**, select **Connect to Azure Storage...** and enter the account name and key in the dialog, then click **OK**.
+1. Use **Azure Storage Explorer** or the tool of your preference to connect to the new storage account using the account name and key from the previous step.
+	1. On the left pane of _Azure Storage Explorer_, right-click on **Storage Accounts** and select **Connect to Azure Storage...**
+	1. Enter the account name and key in the dialog, then click **OK**.

 	> **Note:** You can also add an Storage Account by login to your Azure accounts and pick storage accounts.
 To do this, click the settings button (the "wrench" symbol).